sedexch/sedexch.github.io/docs/v6n/basic-concepts.md

 <a name="Permanent_Data_Storage"></a>
 ## Permanent Data Storage ("sedex-data")

-The sedex-client must be able to store certain data permanently outside of the container.
+The sedex Client must be able to store certain data permanently outside of the container.
 The following sedex specific data must survive the lifespan of a Docker container:

 - private key to the sedex participant certificate